rafardzp/rafardzp/README.md

 - I recently got a new book about GNNs and I am planning on including projects and practical exercises.
 - I will also be working on my Master thesis project code here!
 - I have some courses left to take from the Master program so expect more content soon.
+- One of my interests is Reinforcement Learning and I also got a book about it so expect some RL content too.

 <!---
 rafardzp/rafardzp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.